mui/material-ui/docs/data/material/customization/palette/palette.md

 ## Adding color tokens

-To add a new [color token](#color-tokens) include it in the color's object as follows:
+To add a new [color token](#color-tokens), include it in the color's object as follows:

 {{"demo": "AddingColorTokens.js" }}

-### Typescript
+### TypeScript

-If you're using Typescript, then you'll need to use [module augmentation](/material-ui/guides/typescript/#customization-of-theme) to add the new color token to the `PaletteColor` and `SimplePaletteColorOptions` interfaces as follows:
+If you're using TypeScript, then you'll need to use [module augmentation](/material-ui/guides/typescript/#customization-of-theme) to add the new color token to the `PaletteColor` and `SimplePaletteColorOptions` interfaces as follows:

 <!-- tested with packages/mui-material/test/typescript/augmentation/paletteColors.spec.ts -->